 A case review is also called a case evaluation.
 This is an opportunity for you and the asbestos law firm to learn about each other.
 How the firm handles the case review process will tell you a lot about how it operates and communicates with clients.

 The first steps of a mesothelioma case review can take place virtually or in person.
-Often, the review begins with a phone conversation between the patient and the asbestos attorney.
-The attorney will ask broad questions to learn more about the patient’s diagnosis and asbestos exposure.
+Often, the review will begin with a phone conversation between you and the asbestos attorney.
+The attorney will ask broad questions to learn more about your diagnosis and asbestos exposure.
+A reputable law firm will typically travel to your home at no additional charge to meet in person.

 3. File Mesothelioma Lawsuit

 Your attorney will research what lawsuit and asbestos compensation options best fit your individual needs.
 A skilled attorney will help you prepare all the documentation needed to support your lawsuit.
-They will handle everything when you file a personal injury lawsuit, a wrongful death lawsuit or a claim with a mesothelioma trust fund.
+They’ll handle everything when you file a personal injury lawsuit, a wrongful death lawsuit or an asbestos trust fund claim.

 After gathering relevant information, your attorney will file the lawsuit on your behalf.
-They will manage the legal proceedings and recommend when to take a settlement offer or negotiate for more compensation.
+They’ll manage the legal proceedings and recommend when to take a settlement offer or negotiate for more compensation.

 4. Responses and Discovery